Zaprogramiacz/MobileDevDiary/content/posts/turning-singleton-usage-into-testable-code/index.md

   alt: 'Turning Singleton Usage into Testable Code'
 ---

-Turning Singleton Usage into Testable Code

 See how you can wrap any singleton behind a protocol to make it injectable and your code fully testable 💯

-The below's carousel shows how to deal with URLSession.shared usage.
+The blog post shows how to deal with URLSession.shared usage.

 The same strategy can be applied to all other singletons in your code!